-Particular examples of ultratech are monopole and magmatter engineering, conversion technology, deep well industrial zones (transmutation forges).
-Ultratech artifacts and products not uncommonly can be found in Hi, Middle, and Low tech civilizations, polities, and worlds, who usual acquire it by trade, foreign aid. or inheritance.
+Particular examples of ultratech are monopole and magmatter engineering, conversion technology and deep well industrial zones (transmutation forges).
+Ultratech artifacts and products not uncommonly can be found in High, Middle, and Low tech civilizations, polities, and worlds, and may be acquired by trade, foreign aid or inheritance or more rarely through a direct gift from some friendly transapient.
 It can also be found in Transapientech Civilizations, usually as fads or curiosities.

-Augmented Superbright sophonts are typically required to operate ultratech though in some cases devices are best operated by dedicated hyperturings, although this can frequently be mastered by augmented sapients with some or great effort.
+Augmented Superbright sophonts or even special dedicated hyperturings are typically required if a civilization needs to operate ultratech though in some cases the devices can be mastered by augmented sapients with some effort.
 Much depends on the type of tech.
 Although most ultratech is configured to be baseline friendly and "idiot proof", this is not always the case.

 Ultratech is ubiquitous throughout the Sephirotic polities and other developed worlds; most commonly in the NoCoZo and Terran Federation, but also very often standard elsewhere.
 It is even found commonly in many polities isolated from the Wormhole Nexus, as well as in the hinteregions and Outer Volumes; in fact anywhere that sophonts can set up an advanced manufacturing base and have good access to data and raw resources.